 An Introduction to Rheumatology

 Rheumatology is the branch of medicine associated with evaluation and treatment of people have disorders of muscles and joints including autoimmune diseases.
 Most rheumatological disorders have local effects on the involved joints in addition to systemic features.
-Therefore, when assessing a patient with a rheumatological disorder, it is important to focus on the local structures involved in the disease in addition to following a systematic approach to explore any associated systemic features.
+Therefore, when assessing a patient with a rheumatological disorder, it is important to focus on the local structures involved in the disease in addition to following a systematic approach to exploring any associated systemic features.

 Pain is a common symptom of rheumatological disorders.
 Pain might be caused by either nerve damage or tissue damage.
 Pain due to nerve damage is known as neuropathic pain and is not covered in this article.
 Nociceptive pain is the term experts use to refer to pain related to tissue damage.
 Inflammation and infection are two common causes of tissue damage and both can present with pain.

-In the large joints, there are many structures that can become inflamed and cause musculoskeletal pain.
-In a patient with the rheumatological disorder, pain might be caused by bursitis, enthesitis, tendinitis, tenosynovitis, synovitis, ligamentous injury, capsulitis, or capsule injury.
+In large joints, there are many structures that can become inflamed and cause musculoskeletal pain.
+In a patient with the rheumatological disorder, the pain might be caused by bursitis, enthesitis, tendinitis, tenosynovitis, synovitis, ligamentous injury, capsulitis, or capsule injury.